brimdata/zui/docs/Joining-Data-(v0.25.0+).md

 Because of this limitation, the [streamed input example](https://github.com/brimdata/zed/tree/main/docs/language/operators#example-5---streamed-input) is the only one shown that can currently be executed as is from within Brim.
-If the example `fruit.ndjson` and `people.ndjson` was already present in a single Pool (such as if concatenated into a single file and dragged into the app), we can see the same query output as shown in the doc.
+If the example `fruit.ndjson` and `people.ndjson` are already present in a single Pool (such as if concatenated into a single file and dragged into the app), we can see the same query output as shown in the doc.